Wily

 4. Show graph

-$ pipenv run wily graph
+$ uv run wily graph

 This displays a graph in the default browser.